xchapter7x/goutil/README.md

       ( this function has the exact opposite effect as Filter )

 CFilterFalse - concurrent cersion of FilterFalse using go routines

+ZipLongest - Make an iterator that aggregates elements from each of the iterables.
+If the iterables are of uneven length,       missing values are filled-in with fillvalue.
+Iteration continues until the longest iterable is exhausted